AliFreeGuy/djnago-todo-list/README.md

 ## Django To Do List 📚

-A simple todo list designed with Django's class base view :)
+A simple todo list designed with Django class-based views:)

 > **Startup commands in the local system :**